Reverent2005/hacknite_discord_bot/README.md

 •Git & GitHub: Version control and collaboration platform.

 How to Run:
+ **PROCESS 1**
+ **THE BOT IS HOSTED ON THE SERVER**

+•Join the discord server from this link : https://discord.gg/CXhnyqqNUK

+•Enjoy through the features of the beloved camel.

+If this doesn't work, then:

+ **PROCESS 2**
 •You can enjoy riding the camel through the replit platform.

 •Go on the replit database using : https://replit.com/join/rwmdalmern-harshgupta2300